Statistical Algorithms and a Lower Bound for Detecting Planted Clique: Introduction

-\eat{ where any algorithm that is based only on statistical queries must have complexity that grows with the statistical query dimension of the hypothesis class being learned~\cite{BlumFJKMR94}.
-In particular, this rules out polynomial-time SQ algorithms for learning parities from the uniform distribution on $\{-1,1\}^n$.
-Our definition generalizes SQ algorithms which are known to capture almost all efficient algorithms for learning. }

-{\bf Detecting Planted Cliques.} In the planted clique problem, we are given a graph $G$ whose edges are generated by starting with a random graph $G_{n,1/2}$, then ``planting," i.e., adding edges to form a clique on $k$ randomly chosen vertices.
-Jerrum \cite{Jerrum92} and Ku\v{c}era \cite{Kucera95} introduced the planted clique problem as a potentially easier variant of the classical problem of finding the largest clique in a random graph \cite{Karp:79}.
+{\bf Detecting Planted Cliques.} In the planted clique problem, we are given a graph $G$ whose edges are generated by starting with a random graph $G_{n,1/2}$, then ``planting," i.e., adding edges to form a clique on $k$ randomly chosen vertices. \citeAN{Jerrum92} and \citeAN{Kucera95} introduced the planted clique problem as a potentially easier variant of the classical problem of finding the largest clique in a random graph \citeP{Karp:79}.
 A random graph $G_{n,1/2}$ contains a clique of size $2\log n$ with high probability, and a simple greedy algorithm can find one of size $\log n$.
 Finding cliques of size $(2-\eps)\log n$ is a hard problem for any $\eps > 0$.
 Planting a larger clique should make it easier to find one.
 The problem of finding the smallest $k$ for which the planted clique can be detected in polynomial time has attracted significant attention.
-For $k\geq c \sqrt{n\log n}$, simply picking vertices of large degrees suffices \cite{Kucera95}.
-Cliques of size $k=\Omega(\sqrt{n})$ can be found using spectral methods ~\cite{AlonKS98, McSherry01, Coja10}, via SDPs \cite{FeigeK00}, nuclear norm minimization \cite{AmesV11} or combinatorial methods \cite{FeigeRon:10, DekelGP:11}.
+For $k\geq c \sqrt{n\log n}$, simply picking vertices of large degrees suffices \citeP{Kucera95}.
+Cliques of size $k=\Omega(\sqrt{n})$ can be found using spectral methods ~\citeP{AlonKS98,McSherry01,Coja10}, via SDPs \citeP{FeigeK00}, combinatorial methods \citeP{FeigeRon:10,DekelGP:11}, nuclear norm minimization \citeP{AmesV11} and belief propagation \citeP{DeshpandeMontanari13}.

 While there is no known polynomial-time algorithm that can detect cliques of size below the threshold of $\Omega(\sqrt{n})$, there is a quasipolynomial algorithm for any $k \ge 2\log n$: enumerate subsets of size $2\log n$; for each subset that forms a clique, take all common neighbors of the subset; one of these will be the planted clique.
 This is also the fastest known algorithm for any $k = O(n^{1/2-\delta})$, where $\delta > 0$.